Judi McLeod

 Meanwhile, if hopeless Harper wants to see a definition of "superficial", he can find a picture of MacKay alongside the word in any dictionary.

-Note: A Tory organizer and friend says it is possible that MacKay may have been the victim of a bureaucratic foul up on his better understanding of Islam comments.
+Note: a Tory organizer and friend says it is possible that MacKay may have been the victim of a bureaucratic foul up on his better understanding of Islam comments.
 If that's the case, where's the retraction?

-Canada Free Press founding editor Judi McLeod is an award-winning journalist with 30 years experience in the print media.
-Her work has appeared on Newsmax.com, Drudge Report, Foxnews.com, Glenn Beck and The Rant.
+Canada Free Press founding editor Most recent by Judi McLeod is an award-winning journalist with 30 years experience in the print media.
+Her work has appeared on Newsmax.com, Drudge Report, Foxnews.com, Glenn Beck.
 Judi can be reached at: judi@canadafreepress.com